MphasisWyde/eWamSublimeAdaptor/README.md

 ### Sublime Plugin install

+To install eWAM Sublime Text plugin, you only need to
+* close all Sublime Text instances
-To install eWAM Sublime Text plugin, you only need to copy the Gold.sublime-package file in the default Packages folder of Sublime Text.
+* copy the [Gold.sublime-package file](https://github.com/MphasisWyde/eWamSublimeAdaptor/blob/master/SublimeCode/Gold.sublime-package?raw=true) in the default Packages folder of Sublime Text.
+* open Sublime Text

 This folder is usually in his path: [SublimeText Installation Folder]\Packages\